elephantscale/es-training-new/course-outlines/terraform.md

     - Zero-Downtime Deployment Has Limitations
     - Valid Plans Can Fail
     - Refactoring Can Be Tricky
-    - Eventual Consistency Is Consistent…Eventually
+    - Eventual Consistency Is Consistent...Eventually
     - Conclusion

 * Production-Grade Terraform Code